The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

 The radio properties of X-ray binaries with neutron star primaries are much more poorly understood than those of black hole X-ray binaries.
 This situation is partially because the neutron star X-ray binaries are fainter in X-rays than are the black hole X-ray binaries.
-There is, however, additionally some evidence that neutron star X-ray binaries show a steeper relation between X-ray luminosity and radio luminosity than do the black hole X-ray binaries, with $L_R \propto L_X^{0.7}$ for the black holes, and $L_R \propto L_X^{1.4}$ for the neutron stars, a finding which can be explained if the neutron stars are radiatively efficient (i.e. with the X-ray luminosity scaling with the accretion rate), while the black holes are radiatively inefficient (i.e. with the X-ray luminosity scaling with the square of the accretion rate, as has been proposed by Narayan \& Yi 1994) -- see Koerding et al.\ (2006).
-Radio/X-ray correlations for neutron star X-ray binaries are, to date, based on small numbers of data points from small numbers of sources, and the most recent work (Tudose et al.\ 2009) indicates that the situation may be far more complex than the picture presented above.
+There is, however, additionally some evidence that neutron star X-ray binaries show a steeper relation between X-ray luminosity and radio luminosity than do the black hole X-ray binaries, with $L_R \propto L_X^{0.7}$ for the black holes and $L_R \propto L_X^{1.4}$ for the neutron stars.
+This difference may be explained if the neutron stars are radiatively efficient (i.e., with the X-ray luminosity scaling with the accretion rate) while the black holes are not (i.e., with the X-ray luminosity scaling with the square of the accretion rate, as has been proposed by Narayan \& Yi 1994) -- see Koerding et al.\ (2006).
+Radio/X-ray correlations for neutron star X-ray binaries are, to date, based on small numbers of data points from few sources, and the most recent work (Tudose et al.\ 2009) indicates that the situation may be far more complex than the picture presented above.

-The faintest X-ray binaries typically show flat spectrum synchrotron radiation spectra from the radio through the infrared.
-At first blush, it may therefore appear that such sources are likely to be about as easy to detect in Band 3 as in Band 1.
-Band 1 is essential for accomplishing the best X-ray binary science possible, however, because of the strong variability on all timescales of these objects.
-Given the rarity of black hole X-ray binary transients, and the speed with which they evolve, one needs a system that is continuously operational.
-Additionally, including a frequency common to ALMA and the Australia Telescope Compact Array would allow the possibility of continuous monitoring of X-ray binary outbursts.